-While connecting areas such as Anusarn Market are pedestrian, the main area along Changklang is not a designated walking street, and a steady traffic flow separates the roadside stalls on each footpath.
+While connecting areas such as Anusarn Market are pedestrianised, the main strip along Chang Klan is not a designated walking street, and a steady traffic flow separates the roadside stalls on each footpath.
+Coach loads of Chinese tourists and speeding tuk tuks fill up the road between.

 This is the market’s major disadvantage.
-Overflowing displays from the permanent shops on one side of the footpath and curbside stalls on the other leaves a very narrow walking space between.
+Overflowing displays from the permanent shops on one side of the footpath and kerbside stalls on the other leaves a very narrow walking space between.
 If a couple in front of you stop to peruse rows of hanging Hmong handbags then things can back up for metres.
 A kilometre of weaving between shoulder-to-shoulder shoppers is an acquired taste.
-And with a few exceptions, bear in mind that you’ll see the same stuff over and over and over.
-Coachloads of Chinese tourists and speeding tuk tuks fill up the road between.
+Also bear in mind that, with a few exceptions, you’ll see the same stuff over and over again.

 Browsing fatigue (or browsing rage for the less patient) can set in quickly and only shoppers with the patience of a proverbial saint can do the entire strip.
 Loi Kroh Road with its cafes, bars and restaurants conveniently splits the market into two, so starting or finishing at that junction, and doing either the southern or northern section only, makes it more manageable.
 Alternatively more relaxed, and traffic-free, time can be had in one of the adjacent sections such as Kalare or particularly Anusarn, just north and south of the Loi Kroh intersection respectively.